kammitama5/kammitama5.github.io/_posts/2020-05-03-Sunday-May-3rd.md

 <img src="/images/doiknowyou/universalgirl.png" width="300">

 - My first and only experience as an extra for a short film on the Universal lot.
 This was for a friend's short, and I confused much of the crew, who ordinarily worked on the show "Bones", because they were used to seeing me in t-shirts and shorts and working on technical things.
 Being on this side of the camera was a rarity for me (unless they needed extras for a scene).
 A common question that day was "Oh I know you..but..why are you in a skirt?" :) There was a rain tower that day, and I did get soaked with fake rain, too.
+The guys were nice enough to let me see how they set up their shot, too (jib, etc), which confused some of the other extras.
+One of the extras I met that day eventually became a producer, too!

 ## IATSE Who?